 Want to learn more about this park?
 One of the best ways to see Joshua Tree’s highlights is by taking a self-guided tour like the one Action Tour Guide offers.
 You’ll be guided to some of the park’s most popular sights like the Cholla Cactus Garden.
 The tour uses GPS technology to time when to play its narration, so you’ll learn about hikes when you’re right near them.

 So what are you waiting for?
-Start your Joshua Tree adventure today by downloading Action Tour Guide’s Joshua Tree Tour today from the App Store or Google Play.
+Start your Joshua Tree adventure today by downloading Action Tour Guide’s Joshua Tree Tour today.